grafana/jsonnet-libs/windows-observ-lib/README.md

 Loki logs are used to populate logs dashboard and also for quering annotations.

 To opt-out, you can set `enableLokiLogs: false` in config.
-See example above
+See example above.

 The following scrape snippet can be used: